1 Adelaide / Kangaroo Island

 5 Kangaroo Island / Adelaide

 Start the day by heading to American River, where you’ll find a schooner boat first built in 1803 called 'Independence'.
 Learn about the boat’s history and see how it’s being rebuilt, then take a scenic walk through coastal scrub towards the remains of an old fish cannery – keep an eye out for the rare and striking glossy-black cockatoos along the way.
 Get ready to say goodbye to Kangaroo Island as you make the drive back to Penneshaw and catch the ferry back to the mainland.
-Dock in Cape Jervis and hop on our private transfer back to Adelaide, where your trip comes to an end.
+Dock in Cape Jervis for your trip back to Adelaide, where your trip comes to an end.
 If you’d like to stay in Adelaide longer, just speak to your booking agent ahead of time.